 In Spreadsheet.com, rows behave as they do in traditional spreadsheets.
 You can apply the typical formatting, move rows, add rows, freeze rows, and more.

 But rows in Spreasheet.com also have many new capabilities.
 They can be related across worksheets (even across folders and workspaces), displayed as cards in Kanban views, arranged in hierarchies, marked as a table header row to delineate header information and table data, and more.

 For instance, if you have multiple separate worksheets—one for your HR team to use to track interview scheduling, another to track job postings, and a third to track candidates—you can relate all three so that individual rows are linked with related rows and populated with data from these related worksheets.
 Within a single row you can track a candidate's status in your Candidates worksheet, look up when her interview is scheduled from a related Interviews workbook, and look up details for the job she applied to from a Requisitions worksheet that lives somewhere else.

 Traditional Spreadsheet Features: Insert, Copy, Delete, and Freeze Rows

 If you've worked with traditional spreadsheets before, rows in Spreadsheet.com will be familiar.
 Rows are ordered numerically from top to bottom and can be augmented with text and cell formatting.
 You can manage and order your rows by inserting them, copying them, deleting them, reordering them, freezing them, and more.

 Let's run through traditional row actions in Spreadsheet.com:

 Inserting a Row

-You can also freeze a row or rows in the View menu in the top menu bar.
+You can also freeze and unfreeze rows from the View menu in the top menu bar.